 Let your imagination run wild while you run wild through this maze-like park.
 Natural rock sculptures and forest make up this 3km journey through the park.

 Location: From Takaka, take Abel Tasman Drive and turn off down Scott Road where the entrance to the Labyrinth Rocks is pretty obvious.
 4km from Takaka.

 9. Mountain bike the Rameka Track

-A trail well worth doing in the Golden Bay and Abel Tasman area.
+A trail that is well worth doing in the Golden Bay and Abel Tasman area.
 Discover hidden forests and limestone features in the Abel Tasman National Park.
-Emerge into Takaka on this one day single track.
+Emerge into Takaka on this one-day single track.
 You can get transport and bike hire from Takaka.
 Find out more in Mountain Biking in Nelson Tasman.

 Location: On Takaka Hill, take the Canaan Downs Road for 11km until you reach the car park.
 From there, follow the track for about 1km until you reach a sign for the Rameka Track.

 Fish for fresh salmon at Anatoki Salmon and have it prepared any way you like right on the spot in their cafe.